krishnachaitanya7/url_redirect_with_keypress/README.md

 # USAGE
-usage is very simple. all you need to do is just press keys :P . this code only works for the website URL's ending with a number. i mainly considered this website during developing this script if URL is http://wallpaperswide.com/celebrities-desktop-wallpapers/page/10 and want to convert to http://wallpaperswide.com/celebrities-desktop-wallpapers/page/9 press left arrow key. if URL is http://wallpaperswide.com/celebrities-desktop-wallpapers/page/10 and want to convert to http://wallpaperswide.com/celebrities-desktop-wallpapers/page/11 press right arrow key.
+usage is very simple. all you need to do is just press keys :P . this code only works for the website URL's ending with a number. i mainly considered this website during developing this script if URL is http://wallpaperswide.com/celebrities-desktop-wallpapers/page/10 and you want to convert it to http://wallpaperswide.com/celebrities-desktop-wallpapers/page/9 just press left arrow key. if URL is http://wallpaperswide.com/celebrities-desktop-wallpapers/page/10 and you want to convert it to http://wallpaperswide.com/celebrities-desktop-wallpapers/page/11 just press right arrow key.
 # Love and Support open source